itssaqlain06/Lang-Change/README.md

 ## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any bugs, enhancements, or new features.
+Before contributing, please review the [Code of Conduct](CODE_OF_CONDUCT.md) to understand the expectations for behavior in this project.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Non-Commercial Software License](LICENSE).

 ## Contact